anthony-r-h/anthony-r-h.github.io/_posts/2025-02-01-HANGBOARD.md

 - Training doesn’t have to mimic climbing or involve hanging to be effective.
 - Isometrics, including eccentric and concentric movements, are essential for finger training.
 - Effective finger strength training maximizes **finger involvement** without conflating it with coordination, endurance, or hold variety.
+  - Currently this ignores endurance, critical force, and anything else that is not strength or power.

 ## Fundamentals of Strength Training